rhysmoggs/boutique_ado_v1/README.md

 {% endblock %}
 ```

-in profiles app, create a file and name it "static/profiles/css/profile.css". add:
+in profiles app, create a file and name it "static/profiles/css/profile.css".

 `python3 manage.py runserver` and add /profile to address.
 Should load the basic profile page.